VTech CreatiVision: Colecovision module

 A module to allow ColecoVision games to be played was designed for use with the CreatiVision Mark-2 model (a later revision of the 1st model, incorporating hardware changes specifically designed to make the Coleco-module work).
 Before being produced, the module was modified internally and released for use on the Laser 2001 and Manager computers only.
 A special adaptor (homebrew) would be needed to make the Coleco-module work on the CreatiVision Mark-2.

 List of games

 In some regions, the console and its games were distributed by different companies, such as Cheryco in Japan, and Hanimex in Australia.
 VTech reissued several previous existing games in 1985.

-There were ' titles known to have been released.
+There were eighteen titles known to have been released.